guidefari/here_hugo/apps/v2/src/content/book/Spotify-Teardown.md

 #### Ownership does not equal control
 - Some quotes related to **platform**, & the challenges caused by the fact that spotify distributes copyrighted material.

-> Spotify’s very existence remains dependent on the willingness of the so-called Big Three—the global record companies Universal, Sony, and Warner—to renew music licensing deals... these must not demand more royalties than Spotify is able to pay”
+> Spotify’s very existence remains dependent on the willingness of the so-called Big Three, the global record companies Universal, Sony, and Warner, to renew music licensing deals... these must not demand more royalties than Spotify is able to pay”

 > Spotify has closed numerous deals with data center operators, hardware manufacturers, and telecom carriers”